Smoking - what you should know and reasons to quit

-- Stroke - Smoking increases your risk of having a stroke by at least 50%, which can cause brain damage and death.
+- Stroke - Smoking increases your risk of having a stroke, which can cause brain damage and death.
 And, by smoking, you double your risk of dying from a stroke.

 - Lung Cancer - Smoking is the single biggest risk factor for lung cancer.
 It is responsible for about 90% of all cases

 - Chronic Obstructive Pulmonary Disease (COPD or emphysema) – Most cases of COPD are caused by smoking or second hand smoke.
-90% of people with COPD have smoked.
 The most important thing you can do to slow the progression of your COPD is to quit smoking.

 - Other Cancers - Smoking also increases the risk of at least 13 other cancers.
 Half of all long term smokers eventually die from cancer, or other smoking-related illnesses.
 And half of those will die in middle age, between 35 and 69.